ArefEinizade2/ProductGraphSleepNet/README.md

 # ProductGraphSleepNet
-This repository implements the proposed ProductGrapgSleepNet via Tensroflow and Keras.
-In the case of using our codes, kindly please consider cite the following paper.
+This repository implements the proposed ProductGraphSleepNet via TensorFlow and Keras.
+In the case of using our codes, kindly please consider citing the following paper.

 [Einizade, Aref, Samaneh Nasiri, Sepideh Hajipour Sardouie, and Gari Clifford.
 "ProductGraphSleepNet: Sleep Staging using Product Spatio-Temporal Graph Learning with Attentive Temporal Aggregation." arXiv preprint arXiv:2212.04881 (2022).](https://arxiv.org/abs/2212.04881)

-Note that some parts of the codes in the current repositary are partially inspired by the following repositaries.
+Note that some parts of the codes in the current repository are partially inspired by the following repositories.
 Therefore, in the case of using our codes, kindly please consider citing them, too.

 https://github.com/ziyujia/GraphSleepNet